pascaldekloe/b10/README.md

 ```

 Parsing, formatting and calculation all is losses by design (unless explicitly
-stated otherwise in the method name).
+stated otherwise in the respective method-name).

 ```rust